 The Garmin DriveSmart 65 is compatible with any vehicle – all you need is a smartphone enabled with Bluetooth technology and the Garmin Drive app.
-Once the lockdown is over, our in-store technicians will be on-hand to fit your new sat nav and ensure that it’s ready to go when you need it.
+Our in-store technicians are on-hand to fit your new sat nav and ensure that it’s ready to go when you need it.

 4. In-car smart chargers